LG SN5Y Review (2.1 Channel Soundbar)

 Not only was the sound quality crystal clear & precise, what I noticed was that it was really balanced too; not leaning too much one way or the other on the frequency range.

 Each instrument was clearly audible, while also managing to not seem too sibilant and fatiguing over time.
-It was just enjoyable to listen to.
+It was just really enjoyable to listen to.

 The subwoofer though was what I really found to be interesting.
-While there wasn’t a notated frequency for the subwoofer, I found it that it actually went pretty deep, at least to my ears, and definitely had some good impact when it came to the bass.
+While there wasn’t a notated frequency for the subwoofer, I found it that it actually went surprisingly deep, at least to my ears, and definitely had some good impact when it came to the bass.

-I mean it goes without saying the a bigger sub likely would deliver more bass, but it did go deep enough to where I personally was happy to be honest.
+But it did go deep enough to where I personally was happy to be honest.
 It was just something I noticed.